Julflips/nerv-printer-addon/Documentation/CarpetGuide.md

 One bot acts as the **master** and instructs the other **slaves** via direct messages.

 **Setup:**
+1. Adjust the prefix and suffix in the settings.
+To circumvent DM signatures most servers use third-party DM plugins.
+As the syntax of them vary you will need to adjust pre- & suffix in the Multi-User-settings.
+Receiving DMs should look like this: (prefix)(sender's name)(suffix)(message)
-1. Load the configuration and enable the module on **every** bot.
+2. Load the configuration and enable the module on **every** bot.
-2. Move all slave bots into render distance of the master bot, then press the **Register** button using the master account.
+3. Move all slave bots into render distance of the master bot, then press the **Register** button using the master account.
 An **Accept** message should appear for each slave.
-3. Start the print in the usual way.
+4. Start the print in the usual way.